Emergency Response

 1. Account for all students.

-2. Release students only to parents, guardians or authorized representative and record name to whom students were released.
+3. Depending on the emergency, school staff might be asked to only release students to parents, guardians or authorized representative and record name to whom students were released.

-3. At the scene, not discuss with any onlookers.
+4. At the scene, staff are not to discuss with any onlookers.
 Never speculate about what happened.
 Never accept or place blame.

 In all of the above scenarios, it is important to complete an accident or incident report should the need arise.